iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 While Fresnel aims to be platform independent, it still has a binding to CSS, thus making HTML and SVG kind of preferred formats.

-Fresnel vocabulary is used by a number of tools:
+Fresnel vocabulary is used by a number of tools, a few of which are listed at Figure X.

-{# todo: Describe Fresnel tools better #}
-{# todo: Add more Fresnel tools, look into the book #}

 <figure class="no-min-width" markdown>
 {{ render("fresnel-tools") }}